apache/druid/docs/querying/querying.md

 }
 ```

-If a query request fails due to being limited by the [query scheduler laning configuration](../configuration/index.md#broker), an HTTP 429 response with the same JSON object schema as an error response, but with `errorMessage` of the form: "Total query capacity exceeded" or "Query capacity exceeded for lane 'somelane'".
+If a query request fails due to being limited by the [query scheduler laning configuration](../configuration/index.md#broker), an HTTP 429 response with the same JSON object schema as an error response, but with `errorMessage` of the form: "Total query capacity exceeded" or "Query capacity exceeded for lane 'low'".

 The fields in the response are: